oopsmonk/documentation/core/1.0/tutorials/c/send-your-first-bundle.md

 - **[Depth](root://getting-started/0.1/transactions/depth.md)**: 3

-These settings are defined in a `config.h` file, which we create in the [getting started guide](../../getting-started/c-quickstart.md).
+These settings are defined in a `config.h` file, which is created in the [getting started guide](root://client-libraries/1.0/getting-started/c-quickstart.md).

 ## Code walkthrough